ewingjm/power-version/README.md

 Power Apps solutions have some unique challenges when applying this approach:

 - Multiple solutions often need to be versioned independently within the same repository
-- Solution versions do not conform to the Semantic Versions specification
+- Solution versions do not conform fully to the Semantic Versions specification

 **PowerVersion** is designed to address these challenges and provide similar functionality to the tools mentioned above.